brooklynrail/brooklynrail-platform/content/donate/_index.md

 title: Donate to the Brooklyn Rail
 headline: Donate to the Rail
-deck: Help us build a $10 million endowment to keep the Brooklyn Rail independent and free for generations to come
+deck: Help us build a $10 million endowment to keep the Brooklyn Rail independent, relevant, and free for generations to come
-summary: Help us build a $10 million endowment to keep the Brooklyn Rail independent and free for generations to come
+summary: Help us build a $10 million endowment to keep the Brooklyn Rail independent, relevant, and free for generations to come
 donation_goal: 250000
 donation_amt: 251182
 donation_count: 410